 It starts by asking questions that get to the heart of what you need to accomplish with your software.

 Then those answers are formalized into people-friendly User Stories.

 Diagnostic tests are made based on those User Stories.
 It's kind of like teaching a computer how to use the software.

 Everything you want working is done!
 You can now use your shiny new system, or you can ask for additional improvements as inspiration strikes.

-... rinse and repeat.
+... then rinse and repeat.
 You get a useful result quickly, and it only gets better over time.

 A User Story describes exactly one task, and comes in three parts: